First, the myths. Home education isn’t illegal in the UK (though it is in some other countries such as Germany).

 Having an Education, Health and Care Plan is no bar to home educating, although the rules are different if the child currently attends a special school. edyourself.org/articles/newcode.php and www.he-special.org.uk/content/joinhere.php are good sources of information on this specialist area.

-It’s liberating.
-Freed from the constraints of state imposed curricula, you are free to educate your child as you wish.
+- It’s liberating.
+Freed from the constraints of state-imposed curricula, home schooling gives you the freedom to educate your child as you wish.
 The government leaves it completely up to parents as to how, when, where and what they teach.
 Learning can be completely personalised.
 If particular subjects don’t appeal (and that includes the core areas of maths and English) you can leave them out altogether or come back to them later.

-Children are involved in their own learning.
+- Children are involved in their own learning.
 There’s even a movement – ‘unschooling’ – that formalises the process, letting children take the lead in their own education with the support of parents.
 It sounds like a recipe for non-stop time wasting but that’s not necessarily the case.
-One survey (though admittedly small scale) found that over 80 per cent of now adult unschooled children went on to higher education.
-And as to later life success – look no further than Times columnist Caitlin Moran.
+Many (now adult) unschooled children have gone on to higher education.
+And as to later life success, look no further than newspaper columnist and best-selling novelist Caitlin Moran.

-Children can miss out academically if you change your mind… All that freedom can come with a price.
+- Children can miss out academically if you change your mind… All that freedom can come with a price.
 ‘One bright prospective pupil [who has been home schooled] has some academic gaps that are likely to impede his admission to university,’ says a GSG insider who works as part of a school admissions team.
-‘If they plan for their children to reintegrate into traditional schools, they need to consider how they can ensure students meet the criteria for admission through external exams, assessments, or references from tutors.’
+‘If parents plan for their children to reintegrate into traditional schools, they need to consider how they can ensure students meet the criteria for admission through external exams, assessments, or references from tutors.’
+This, however, is less likely to be a problem with online schooling.

-You’ll need plenty of time, commitment and/or money.
+- You’ll need plenty of time, commitment and/or money.
 From swimming lessons to school lunches, school orchestra practice to sports fixtures, schools pack an awful lot into the day.
-Opt for home education, and you’ll be taking up the slack.
+Opt for home education, and you’ll be taking up the slack – even with structured online schools.
 It helps if one parent can be home-based for at least some of the time to check that the education your child is receiving is fulfilling, enjoyable and a demonstrable improvement on anything they would be receiving at school.
 And this should still be the case even if you plan to outsource the coordination and tuition to a team of tutors.

 Flexi education